Skip to content

 UC-Merced English and Literature graduates have been accepted into some of the nation’s best law schools; to PhD programs in English, Literature and Disability Studies, and Interdisciplinary Humanities; and to Masters programs in writing, literature, journalism, library science, theatre arts, education, and sports management.
 They work in education, library sciences, journalism, theatre, law, PR, marketing, and more.

-Recent UC Merced English program graduates include:
+Recent UC Merced Lit in English program graduates include:

 • Four students currently pursuing fully funded PhDs at top-tier institutions: Natalie Robertson (UC Davis, English), Bias Collins (UC San Diego, Literature and Disability), Cat Flores (UC Davis English), and Remy Sumida-Tate (University of Washington).